Cosmological constraints on Ho\v{r}ava gravity revised in light of GW170817 and GRB170817A and the degeneracy with massive neutrinos: Methodology

 where $m_0^2$ is the Planck mass and $R$ is the 4D Ricci scalar, $\delta g^{00}, \delta K$ are the perturbations respectively of the upper time-time component of the metric and the trace of the extrinsic curvature, $h^{\mu\nu}=\left(g^{\mu\nu}+n^{\mu} n^{\nu}\right)$ is the induced metric with $n_\mu$ being the unit vector perpendicular to the time slicing. $\Omega, c, \Lambda, \bar{M}_2^2, m_2^2$ are the EFT functions.
 We note that $\Lambda$ and $c$ can be expressed in terms of $\Omega$, $H$ and the densities and pressures of matter fluids by using the background field equations, see Refs.~\cite{Gubitosi:2012hu,Bloomfield:2012ff} for details, and the remaining three EFT functions are~\cite{Frusciante:2015maa,Frusciante:2016xoj}:

 We refer the reader to Ref.~\cite{Frusciante:2015maa} for further details about the background and linear perturbation equations implemented in \eftcamb.

-The first part of our analysis will be the study of the impact of massive neutrinos on the cosmological observables and any degeneracy which might arise between massive neutrinos and the modifications of gravity induced by LV.
+The first part of our analysis will be the study of the impact of massive neutrinos on the cosmological observables and any degeneracy that might arise between massive neutrinos and the modifications of gravity induced by LV.
 In detail, we list in Tab.~\ref{table:models} the values of the parameters for Ho\v rava gravity for the cases $H1$, $H2$ and $H3$ without massive neutrinos and $H1+\nu$, $H2+\nu$ and $H3+\nu$ with the summed neutrino mass $\sum m_\nu=0.85$ eV.
-They serve to visualize and quantify the modifications.
-As reference in our analysis we always include the \lcdm \, model.
+These values are bigger than the observational constraints we will present in Sec. \ref{Sec:constraints} and PPN bounds and they serve only to visualize and quantify the modifications.
+As a reference in our analysis we always include the \lcdm \, model.

 Finally, we will perform a Markov Chain Monte Carlo (MCMC) analysis using the \texttt{EFTCosmoMC} code~\cite{Raveri:2014cka} and the datasets employed are listed in Sec.~\ref{Sec:data}.